qedpi/novelty-project/README.md

 ## Suggestions for tomorrow
 ### Choose one to add to habits or dailies.
-* three deep breathes every 20 mins
+* tweak: three deep breathes every 20 mins, before break exercise
-* health: stretches after meal as first break segment
+* tweak: stretches after meal as first break segment

 ## Dailies
 ### Aesthetics